 Although not massive in size, McWane Science Center has an all-5 star rating here on Trekaroo.
-Families rave that the museum offers plenty of hands on activities for kids of every age, from tiny tikes all the way to talkative teens.
+Families rave that the museum offers plenty of hands-on activities for kids of every age, from tiny tikes all the way to talkative teens.
 The center boasts an aquarium (with a shark and ray touch tank), plenty of dinosaurs, and four levels of interactive science fun.

 The Center’s overnight activities are a hit; check the calendar for details.

-Located in the beautiful Golden Gate Park in San Francisco, our #9 museum, the California Academy of Sciences, offers a ton of science for the whole family.
+Located in the beautiful Golden Gate Park in San Francisco, our #8 museum, the California Academy of Sciences, offers a ton of science for the whole family.
 A dome enclosed 4-story rainforest (the largest in the world!) seems to be the highlight for many, while a digital planetarium, aquarium and natural history museum within the museum round off the experience.
 The building itself is of note: the structure is one of the greenest museums on the planet boasting a 2 ½ acre living roof, solar canopy, water reclamation system and unique insulation made of recycled blue jeans.

-The dream child of a group of science lovers from the year 1797, the Maryland Science Center is full of both past, present and future exhibits.
-Dinosaur Mysteries displays 13-full-sized dinos and proudly calls itself a hands-on area, you can literally touch dinosaur eggs, pick up real fossils and more!
-In Newton’s Alley, visitors learn through hands on experiments in mechanics, magnetism, light, and sound.
-The Kids Room is the perfect spot for over 50 interactive activities designed just for kids under 8.
+The dream child of a group of science lovers from the year 1797, the Maryland Science Center is full of both past, present, and future exhibits.
+“Dinosaur Mysteries” displays 13-full-sized dinos and proudly calls itself a hands-on area.
+Be a paleontologist and enter a working field lab to touch dinosaur eggs, pick up real fossils, and walk in dinosaur footprints!
+In Newton’s Alley, visitors learn through hands-on experiments in mechanics, magnetism, light, and sound.
+In the Kids Room, find over 50 interactive activities designed just for kids under 8.

-6. Center of Science & Industry (COSI)*Columbus, OH
+5. Center of Science & Industry (COSI)Columbus, OH

 On a budget?
-Visit on Friday Family Night where its $9.95 for all ages 2 and up (last Friday of the month, 5:00pm to 9:00pm).
+Visit on Friday Family Night.
+Admission is $11 for ages 2 and up on the last Friday of the month, 5:00pm to 9:00pm.

-The #5 museum, OMSI, is situated on the Willamette River in Portland, and is loved by Trekaroo users.
-Five exhibition halls, eight science labs, a planetarium, OMNIMAX giant theater AND the USS Blueback submarine make this west coaster a great hit for the entire family.
+The #4 museum, OMSI, is situated on the Willamette River in Portland, and is loved by Trekaroo users.
+Five exhibition halls, eight science labs, a planetarium, OMNIMAX giant theater, AND the USS Blueback submarine make this west coaster a great hit for the entire family.
 Although it costs a bit on top of your general ticket, don’t miss the submarine tour: climb in the quarters, touch a torpedo, and imagine life under the sea.
 Down Periscope!